FHP Probes Death Of Pittsburgh Steelers Quarterback Dwayne Haskins On I-595

 FHP says Haskins was struck at 6:37 a.m. in the westbound lanes of 595 just west of I-95 near Fort Lauderdale and just west of the Fort Lauderdale-Hollywood International Airport.
 While early, there is a lot of traffic going to and from the Fort Lauderdale-Hollywood International Airport.

-CBS4 did receive a police dispatch from the incident in which Haskins was spotted on the highway and police were dispatched to the scene.READ MORE: Next Grocery Receipt Could Shock You, And Eggs May Be Partly To Blame
+CBS4 did receive a police dispatch from the incident in which Haskins was spotted on the highway and police were dispatched to the scene.READ MORE: How To Help The People Of Ukraine

 Haskins was in South Florida working out with members of the Pittsburgh Steelers offense, including quarterbacks Mitch Trubisky and Mason Rudolph.
 He was going to compete with them.
 The day before he died, he posted video to his Instagram account joking with teammate Najee Harris.